Welcome to Music at Coloma

 With over 500 girls alone singing in the Main School Choir at our larger concerts it soon becomes obvious to our new Year 7 Girls that this is a busy department with a hectic schedule, performing over 40 musical events, concerts and shows each year.
 The quality and strength of our musical provision at Coloma has been recognised at the highest level, with regular invites to perform at the Schools Prom at the Royal Albert Hall, and being awarded Specialist Music College.

 Coloma’s choirs cover every age range in the school and it delights us to see all of them at some point during the year being invited to sing in the local and wider community.
 We continue to seek new opportunities for them and as part of our 140th Anniversary Celebrations commissioned our very own work from Howard Goodall entitled “The Pearl” which received its acclaimed debut at the Festival Hall on the South Bank.
-This year, we have been invited to perform this work with a massed choir of 750 singers, at the Schools Prom in the Royal Albert Hall this November.
+In 2017, we performed this work with a massed choir of 750 singers, at the Schools Prom in the Royal Albert Hall.

 Instrumental Tuition and Orchestras